Frequently Asked Questions

 What are the language requirements?

-All MA students must pass an exam in one language—French, German, or Italian.
+All MA students must pass an exam in one language—French, German, Italian, or Spanish.
 The language examination, offered during the August Orientation Session and again in the fall, tests reading and translation skills with the use of a dictionary.
 All doctoral students must show proficiency in two languages, typically French, German, or Italian.
-The language requirement must be fulfilled by April 15 of the first year for MA students.
+The language requirement must be fulfilled by the end of the first year for MA students.
 Doctoral students must satisfy two language requirements by the time they have finished their coursework.

 May I visit the Bard Graduate Center?